Tortuga (software)

-Tortuga is a software framework for discrete event simulation in Java.
+Tortuga is an archived software framework for discrete event simulation for the Java programming language last maintained in 2008.
 A Tortuga simulation can be written either as interacting processes or as scheduled events.
 A Tortuga simulation can have thousands of entities, and can be part of a larger Java system.

 License

-Tortuga as an open source project under the Lesser General Public License, version 2.1 (LGPLv2.1).
-Tortuga meets the licensing requirements by providing all source code and binary executables available for download at the primary website listed in the "external links" section below.
+Tortuga is an open source project under the Lesser General Public License, version 2.1 (LGPLv2.1).
+The source code and binary executable are publicly available for download.

 Run-time and development environment

-Tortuga simulations run on Microsoft Windows XP and Windows Vista as well as on Linux, macOS, BSD and Unix.
-They can also be used in an applet environment, although this typically requires a signed applet.
-As part of its support for simulation, Tortuga employs tools from aspect-oriented programming, or AOP.
-You need not be familiar with AOP to use Tortuga: your simulation classes are written in standard Java.
-However, the use of AOP in Tortuga requires more elaborate compilation that mere javac.
-This has been wrapped up in an Ant task included in tortuga.jar.
-This task is the reason it is assumed Tortuga-based simulations are using Ant to build.
+Tortuga simulations supported Windows XP, Windows Vista, Linux, macOS, BSD and Unix systems of the time.
+They could also be used in an applet environment, although this typically required a signed applet.
+As part of its support for simulation, Tortuga employed tools from aspect-oriented programming, or AOP.
+Users did not need to be familiar with AOP to use Tortuga: its simulation classes were written in standard Java.
+However, the use of AOP in Tortuga required more elaborate compilation than the standard Java compiler command.
+Build was wrapped up in an Ant task included in Tortuga Java archive.
+This task was the reason it was assumed Tortuga-based simulations are using Ant to build.